alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 Add your Rails app to GOV.UK Docker so you can run the app locally.
 See an [example GOV.UK Docker pull request](https://github.com/alphagov/govuk-docker/pull/465).

-### Set up contract tests for your app

-If your app provides an internal API, it should have [contract tests](/manual/pact-testing.html).

 ## Set up a GitHub repo for your Rails app

 When you’ve finished developing your Rails app, you can [set up a GitHub repo for your Rails app][auto-config].